Skip to main content

 • Form-level validation (notably password strength and verification-code errors) — bare array ["Invalid or expired verification code."] with HTTP 400.

 • Authentication / business rule{"detail": "..."} with 400, 401, 403, 404, or 429.
-429 responses also include a wait integer (seconds).
+429 responses carry a Retry-After response header telling you how long to back off (the body has only detail).

 The verification host returns errors as {"detail": "..."} and 429s include X-RateLimit-* and Retry-After — see Rate limiting.